D-Generation X: In Your House: Storylines

-The main feud heading into D-Generation X: In Your House was between Shawn Michaels, and Ken Shamrock over the WWF Championship.
-The feud started after Bret Hart left the WWF to join rival company World Championship Wrestling (WCW); after the infamous "Montreal Screwjob" at Survivor Series.
+The main feud heading into D-Generation X: In Your House was between Shawn Michaels and Ken Shamrock over the WWF Championship.
+The feud started after Bret Hart left the WWF to join rival company World Championship Wrestling (WCW) after the infamous "Montreal Screwjob" at Survivor Series.
 Shamrock, who recently returned from an injury that had been caused by the Nation of Domination in September, was named the number one contender for Michaels' WWF Championship.
 On the December 1 episode of Raw is War, Michaels taunted Shamrock, saying that he would not be able to break Michaels' ankle (a reference to Shamrock's signature ankle lock).
-Later on that night, Michaels, and his D-Generation X teammates, Chyna, and Triple H, humiliated and assaulted Jim "The Anvil" Neidhart, until Shamrock and WWF commissioner Sgt.
+Later on that night, Michaels, and his D-Generation X teammates, Chyna and Triple H, humiliated and assaulted Jim "The Anvil" Neidhart, until Shamrock and WWF commissioner Sgt.
 Slaughter saved Neidhart, with Shamrock locking in the Ankle Lock on Michaels and Sgt.
-Slaughter locked the Cobra Clutch on Triple H. Slaughter then challenged Triple H to a Boot Camp match, which he accepted.
+Slaughter applying the Cobra Clutch to Triple H. Slaughter then challenged Triple H to a Boot Camp match, which he accepted.

 Another major feud heading into the event was between "Stone Cold" Steve Austin and The Rock for the WWF Intercontinental Championship.
 On the November 17 episode of Raw is War, The Rock stole Austin's Intercontinental Championship as Austin was engaged in a brawl with The Rock's Nation of Domination stablemates.
-In the weeks leading up to the event, The Rock taunted Austin with the title, declaring himself the "best damn Intercontinental Champion there ever was".
-Stone Cold retaliated with mind games of his own, including driving his pickup truck into the arena during The Rock's match with Vader on the December 1 episode of Raw is War.
+In the weeks leading up to the event, The Rock taunted Austin with the title, while declaring himself as the "best damn Intercontinental Champion there ever was".
+"Stone Cold" retaliated with mind games of his own, including driving his pickup truck into the arena during The Rock's match with Vader on the December 1 episode of Raw is War.